Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You create an illusory portal to the far realm in an unoccupied space within range that fills a size 2 *(3m)* cube.
 A creature other than you that starts its turn within 6 *(9m)* of the portal and can see it takes 1d4 Psychic damage.
-A creature other than you that starts its turn within the portal’s space must make an INT Save.
+A creature other than you that starts its turn within the portal's space must make an INT Save.
 A creature takes 8d8 Psychic damage and is [Stunned](conditions.md#stunned) until the beginning of its next turn on a failed save, or takes half as much damage and is not [Stunned](conditions.md#stunned) on a success.
 On each of your turns until the spell ends, you can use your Bonus Action to force each creature within 12 *(18m)* of the portal to succeed on a STR Save or be pulled 2 *(3m)* towards it.
 **Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 5 or higher, the distance a creature is pulled on a failed STR save increases by 1 *(1.5m)* for each slot level above 4.
 - **Classes**: Warlock